jackledead/jackledead_armory/README.md

 ### Fictional:
 VP Scout: The VP Scout is a compact and lightweight rifle designed for reconnaissance and stealth missions.
 It features a bullpup configuration and a folding stock, allowing for easy storage and transportation.
 The gun is chambered in the powerful 7.62x54r cartridge, making it effective at long ranges while still remaining compact.

+Tos 30 SMG: A lightweight Eastern European submachine gun intended for internal security and police units, chambered in 9x18mm Makarov.

 ### Existing:
 Made makarovs, mosins, ak74 more common.